Skip to content

 Results

-Clicking on the Show Visual button you will find results of our visualization efforts.
+Click the Show Visual button to see the results of our visualization efforts.

 Different ways of running your workflow

-Your workflow is now saved on the Roboflow Platform.
-This means you can run it in multiple different ways, including:
+Your workflow is now saved on the Roboflow platform.
+This means you can run it in several ways, including:

 • HTTP request to Roboflow Hosted API

-• HTTP request to your local instance of inference server
+• an HTTP request to your local instance of the inference server

 • on video